-Lease Extensions and Freehold Enfranchisement Ruling
+Lease Extensions and Freehold Enfranchisement Reform

 In its decision in Sinclair Gardens Investments (Kensington) Ltd v Wisbey UKUT 203 the Upper Tribunal (Lands Chamber) has recently considered the scope of a landlord’s ability to recover its costs for dealing with granting a new lease under the Leasehold Reform, Housing and Urban Development Act 1993 (LRHUDA 1993) for a lease extension.